cmusatyalab/openface/docs/demo-4-sphere.md

 for a more detailed intro to how OpenFace works.)
 Faces are often embedded onto a 128-dimensional sphere.
-For this demo, we re-trained a neural network to embed faces onto a 3-dimensional sphere that we show in real-time on top of a webcam feed.
+For this demo, we re-trained a neural network to embed faces onto a 3-dimensional sphere that we show in real-time on top of a camera feed.
 The 3-dimensional embedding doesn't have the same accuracy as the 128-dimensional embedding, but it's sufficient to illustrate how the embedding space distinguishes between different people.